mirego/stylelint-mirego/README.md

 #### `single-decimal-line-height`

-This rule make sure that no more than a decimal is used in `line-height` numeric values.
+This rule makes sure that no more than a decimal is used in `line-height` numeric values.

 ```css
 /* Good */